datacommonsorg/data/scripts/biomedical/NCBI_Gene_and_UCSC_Genome_Browser/README.md

 `format_non_mammal_gene_coordinates.ipynb`

 #### Files

-`GCF_000001405.39_GRCh38.p13_assembly_report.txt`
+Test mammalian notebook files:
+`Homo_sapiens.gene_info`
+`hg38_gene_coordinates.txt`
+`hg38_known_canonical_gene_coordinates.txt`

+Test non-mammalian notebook files:
+ `Caenorhabditis_elegans.gene_info`
+ `ce10_gene_coordinates.txt`

 ### Import Procedure

+#### Pre-Processing Steps

+Store the NCBI Gene and UCSC Genome Files being imported in the same directory.
+The NCBI file should be formatted as `<Species>.gene_info`, for example `Homo_sapiens.gene_info`.
+The UCSC Genome Broswer RefSeq All (ncbiRefSeq) table files should be formatted as `<genome_assembly>_gene_coordinates.txt` for example `hg38_gene_coordinates.txt`.
+If applicable, the UCSC Genome Browser knownGene tables should be formatted as `<genome_assembly>_known_canonical_gene_coordinates.txt`, for example `hg38_known_canonical_gene_coordinates.txt`.

 #### Processing Steps

 To generate the data mcf from NCBI Gene reports and genome and transcriptome annotation from UCSC Genome Browser download and run the python notebooks.
 All of the files for import should be stored in the same directory and the filepath should be specified in the cell 3 `path` variable.
 The following variables should also be specified in cell 3 in accordance with the species and genome assembly being imported: `assembly`, `species`, and `species_abv`.
+The species abreviation is the same as the prefix to the genome assembly notation (e.g. 'ce' for Caenorhabditis elegans, 'mm' for mus musculus, etc) except for Homo sapiens for which the abbreviation is 'hg'.

+The output of the python notebooks is two mcf files.
+One contains data from providence NCBI Gene and the other contains data from providence UCSC Genome Browser.
+These .mcf files are now formatted and ready for import into the Biomedical Data Commons knowledge grpah.

+### Test

+Download and place all of the files in the same directory.
+Set the 'path' variable in cell 3 of the appropriate notebook to be the file path to the directory in which the files are contained.
+Run the jupyter notebook.
+The end result should be two .mcf files: one containing information from NCBI Gene and the other from the UCSC Genome Browser.